-This world renowned resort in Costa Rica is famous for the large population of Sailfish and in certain months at Crocodile Bay Resort it is possible to catch anything up to 30 Sailfish a day.
-The other very popular off shore fishing is the Marlin and the huge numbers of Dorado, which can be found in large shoals hiding under rafts of debris.
-Then once you have had your fill of the offshore fishing the next must do thing at Crocodile BayResort is the Rooster fishing.
-These are an amazing fish to target and Costa Rica is one of the best places on the planet to catch yourself a big one.
-Also the reef fishing for all manner of snappers is a must and you never know, you may even hook in to a super hard fighting Cubera Snapper which will see you running around the boat trying to keep up with it.
+This world-renowned resort in Costa Rica is famous for the large population of Sailfish and in certain months at Crocodile Bay Resort it is possible to catch anything up to 30 Sailfish a day.
+The other very popular offshore fishing is the Marlin and the huge numbers of Dorado, which can be found in large shoals hiding under rafts of debris.
+Then once you have had your fill of the offshore fishing the next must-do thing at Crocodile BayResort is the Rooster fishing.
+These are amazing fish to target and Costa Rica is one of the best places on the planet to catch yourself a big one.
+Also, the reef fishing for all manner of snappers is a must and you never know, you may even hook into a super hard fighting Cubera Snapper which will see you running around the boat trying to keep up with it.

 Where is the Lodge?

 Crocodile Bay Resort is located in a small village called Puerto Jimenez on the Pacific side of Costa Rica and is set amongst 44 acres of some of the most stunning tropical gardens in the whole of Costa Rica and when you have seen all the wonderful wildlife at this resort you will want to go back year after year.

 If you chose to offshore fish then the fishing will be out in the blue waters of the Pacific Ocean.
 The inshore fishing takes you along some of the most remote and beautiful deserted beaches in Costa Rica.

 How long does it take to reach the fishing grounds?